Joining a golf club is a great way to progress in the game and it needn’t break the bank. Here we look at 7 cheap ways to become a golf club member.

 A flexible membership suits those who wish to become a golf club member but are unable to play on a regular basis.

 If you’re looking to become a golf club member predominantly to obtain a handicap, consider joining a club a distance from your home.

-Most clubs offer significantly discounted “Country Memberships” to those living out-with a certain radius from the club.
+Most clubs offer significantly discounted country memberships to those living outside of a certain radius from the club.